dart-lang/language/working/augmentations/feature-specification.md

 has a `factory` keyword, and it is a _generative constructor declaration_ if it does not, including when it is a primary constructor declaration.

-A constructor declaration is a _const constructor declaration_ if, and only if, it has a `const` keyword.
+A constructor declaration is a _const constructor declaration_ if it has a `const` keyword, or if it is a generative constructor declaration of an enum declaration, and otherwise it is not.
 _For a primary constructor, the `const` keyword goes before the class name in the header._